dan-glz/where-is-the-math-in-molecular-vibrations-by-daniel-gonzalez/README.md

-# Where is the math in: Molecular Vibrations?
+# Where is the Math in: Molecular Vibrations?
 ## About Me
 My name is Daniel Gonzalez.
 I am currently studying for a Bachelor of Science in Chemistry with minors in Mathematics and Biological Sciences.
 Although I initially started as a Biology student, it was during my mathematical courses and my time conducting chemistry research that I fell in love with the abstract worlds of Mathematics and Chemistry.
 During this time, I began taking more math courses and changed my major to Chemistry; up to now, I have covered the following courses: